Reflections: My First Total Solar Eclipse

 To watch the shadows form on the ground and slide up the sides of the low mountains that ringed us as the sun neared totality was to fall under a spell.
 The air was still and the allure and energy of the moment were inescapable.

-There are many aspects to a total eclipse.
+There are many aspects to a total solar eclipse.
 As a novice viewer, I won’t try to name and describe them all, but the diamond ring, the bright flash of light that, in this case, arrived just before totality was a delight—fleeting, but memorable.
 Afterwards, observers reacted in various ways; some were elated, some overcome by emotion.
 For a moment I felt as though I had been both of this world and out of this world.

 The rare individual is satiated with one solar eclipse.
 More often, though, another eclipse becomes a compelling reason to travel, to seek out and witness another singular and mesmerizing event—each as different as a fingerprint.